 Another top tip is the morning you arrive go down to your reception and say hello to the team there.
 The staff are brilliant and very informative and will make sure you get the most of your holiday from booking restaurants and showing you menus to arranging a late check-out or giving you Internet codes.
 It really helps you get to grips with the resort and allows to relax without you having to organise anything yourself.

 Forte can have some amazing offers on in early July and mid-August onwards saving a whopping third off your holiday if you are a family with two adults and two children under 12 sharing one room.

 Restaurants & Bars

 We loved lunch at the fish restaurant overlooking the sea with fantastic food and a chilled ambience ( the seafood is pricey here however).
-One of our favourite parts of the day was coming off the beach and having early evening drinks with live chilled music in the very stylish Mahiki bar from the same people behind the notorious Mayfair club (famous as the favourite haunt of celebrities including Princes William and Harry, Lady Gaga and Kate Moss) with the same name.
-It’s also open late if you still want a drink after midnight.
+One of our favourite parts of the day was coming off the beach and having early evening drinks with live chilled DJ music in the very stylish Mahiki bar from the same people behind the notorious Mayfair club (famous as the favourite haunt of celebrities including Princes William and Harry, Lady Gaga and Kate Moss) with the same name.
+It’s also open late if you still want a drink and some music after midnight.